-In the Twin Cities, Pride celebrations center around a series of events held around the last week of June, culminating with two major events, the Pride Festival on Saturday, June 29, 2013, and the Pride Parade and continuation of the Pride Festival on Sunday, June 30, 2013.
-It's an especially exciting year for Pride in Minnesota, with the state having legalized gay marriage, and the Supreme Court having overturned DOMA - expect huge crowds this year.
-There's even a Gay Wedding Pride Showcase this year.
+In the Twin Cities, Pride celebrations center around a series of events held around the last week of June, culminating with two major events, the Pride Festival on Saturday, June 28, and the Pride Parade and continuation of the Pride Festival on Sunday, June 29.

-Sunday before Pride is the Pride Picnic in St. Paul, at Como Park, in the East Picnic Pavilions.
-The festivities begin at 11 am and last until 2 pm - included are races and table games; burgers, hot dogs, and salads; and a softball game.
+Sunday before Pride is the Pride Picnic in St. Paul, at Midway Stadirum in St. Paul.
+The festivities begin at 11 am and last until 1 pm - included are races and table games; burgers, hot dogs, and salads; and a softball game.

 The Twin Cities main event is a weekend-long Pride Festival, set for Saturday (10 am to 10 pm) and Sunday (10 am to 6 pm), in lovely Loring Park.
-There will be a children's and family area, several stages hosting a variety of performers (including this year's headlining acts, including L'Assassins, the New Standards, Neon Hitch, and Nina Sky, along with many other local and national acts), food courts, a GLBT history pavilion, a "University Row" set up to provide information about colleges and universities in the area and their GLBT outreach, and Quorum Village, a 400-strong vendor/exhibitor gathering presented by the Twin Cities GLBT Chamber of Commerce.
+There will be a children's and family area, several stages hosting a variety of performers (including Betty Who, Steve Grand, Thelma Houston, and Thea Austin), food courts, a GLBT history pavilion, a "University Row" set up to provide information about colleges and universities in the area and their GLBT outreach, and Quorum Village, a 400-strong vendor/exhibitor gathering presented by the Twin Cities GLBT Chamber of Commerce.